This article will show you how to create anchor links in WordPress.

 There are a few reasons why to use anchor links.
 The first reason is to make the navigation for your readers easier.

 If a visitor entered one of your longest posts, he may leave immediately because he couldn’t find the relevant information that he was looking for.
-That quick turnaround will sky jump your bounce rate and will impact your SEO.
+That quick turnaround will sky-jump your bounce rate and impact your SEO.

 With anchor links like the table of content at the beginning of the post, the visitor can go through the links and jump to the relevant section.

 Google is all about user experience.
-When providing anchor links, you signal Google what the sections of the article are.
-Google will pick it up and will provide the quick access links to that article.
+When providing anchor links, you signal to Google what the sections of the article are.
+Google will pick it up and offer quick access links to that article.

-From a visitor’s point of view, this is very good for me.
-I can click on the link to the relevant section of the article without going through the whole article.
+From a visitor’s point of view, this is very good.
+I can click on the link and rapidly direct to the relevant section of the article without going through the whole article.